 As a youth soccer player, I was always undersized.
-I was much shorter than the majority of my peers and had trouble gaining weight.
+I was much shorter than most of my peers and had trouble gaining weight.

 Despite being so small, I never questioned my abilities.
 It was something that I learned to live with.
-Instead, I worked as hard as I could to improve my game and play to my strengths.
+Instead, I worked as hard as possible to improve my game and play to my strengths.

 So, does size matter in soccer?

-If you’re considered to be a different size, I’ve got the solutions for you – this article will help you to become a better soccer player.
+If you’re considered a different size, I’ve got the solutions for you – this article will help you become a better soccer player.

 How to become a good soccer player if you’re short

-If I had not adapted to my size, those comments would have been proven correct.
+Those comments would have been proven correct if I had not adapted to my size.
 However, by working on certain skills, I became a good player.
 I focused on:

-- Playing quickly – this helped prevent me from getting pushed off of the ball in possession
+- Playing quickly – helped prevent me from getting pushed off of the ball in possession

 - Passing and shooting the ball well – because I was forced to play quicker, I needed to make sure my passes and shots were helping my team